AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

 ### The `$include` directive

-The `$include` directive allows to defer any part of the `app.config.yaml` to another file.
+The `$include` directive allows any part of `app.config.yaml` to defer to another file.
-In the following example, the `dx/excshell/1` configuration is stored in another `./src/dx-excshell-1/ext.config.yaml` file.
+In this example, the `dx/excshell/1` configuration is stored in another `./src/dx-excshell-1/ext.config.yaml` file:

 ```yaml
 extensions: